genryu/git-genryu/astrophysics/README.md

-examples and soltions physics problems found here
+examples, problems and solutions to physics and astrophysics problems are found here